fabiomarreco/BlogSource/todo/daycount.md

 #Financial Modeling in F# Part 2 - Daycount Conventions

-I´ve taken some time off since the last post, but as promised we´ll move a little forward on our Finance domain modeling in F#.
-Again, I´ll try to keep it directed to F#/FP beginners who want to use it on financial applications, explaining step-by-step.
+I´ve taken some time off since the last post, but as promised we´ll move forward on our finance domain modeling in F#.
+Again, I´ll try to keep it directed to F# & Functional Programming beginners who want to use it on financial applications, explaining it step-by-step.

 In the [last post]({{ site.baseurl }}{% post_url 2018-04-16-financial-modelling-in-fsharp-part-1 %}), we saw that an interest rate is made of `Compound` and `DaycountConvention`

 So this post will be about how to represent **Daycount Convention**.
 With this seemly simple requirement, we will actually be able to look into very cool features of the language.
-I cannot deny I´m a F# fanboy, and hopefully you will see that (besides first impressions), it is a very comfortable language to work with (specially within this domain).
+I cannot deny I´m a F# fanboy, and hopefully you will see that (maybe besides first impressions), it is a very comfortable language to work with (specially within this domain).

 ## Daycount convention